codemaster05330/codemaster05330/README.md

   <img src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif" alt="Coder GIF" width="500">
  </abc>
 </h2>
-<h3 align="left">As a hardworking developer with 12 years of experience, I have a knack for creating elegant solutions in minimal time.
+<h3 align="left">Hi, I am a passionate self-taught full stack web developer and a freelance software engineer.
+With 12 years of experience, I have a knack for creating elegant solutions in minimal time.
 Developed several e-commerce web apps, customer web portals, product launch websites, and donation web apps for local charities.
 Building state-of-the-art, easy to use, user friendly web sites and applications is truly a passion of mine.
 I am adept at joining projects at an early stage, planning the architecture of the system, executing the plan, and scaling it for a high number of concurrent users.
 Continued technical education has allowed me to stay ahead of the curve and deliver exceptional work to each employer I've worked for - both full-time and Fixed Cost contracts.</h3>